A woman living with cystinosis, a rare metabolic disease that can damage many organs and tissues, particularly the kidneys and eyes.

 There have been reports of benign intracranial hypertension (or pseudotumor cerebri) associated with oral cysteamine treatment that has resolved with the addition of diuretic therapy.
 There have also been reports associated with ophthalmic use of cysteamine; however, all of these patients were on concurrent oral cysteamine.

 CYSTARAN contains benzalkonium chloride, which may be absorbed by soft contact lenses.
 Contact lenses should be removed prior to application of solution and may be reinserted 15 minutes following its administration.

 The most frequently reported ocular adverse reactions occurring in ≥ 10% of patients were sensitivity to light, redness, and eye pain/irritation, headache and visual field defects.

-A young woman living with ADA-SCID, a rare, inherited disorder that damages the immune system.
+A young woman living with ADA-SCID, a severe form of a rare, inherited disorder that damages the immune system.

 Adagen® (pegademase bovine) Injection is indicated for enzyme replacement therapy for adenosine deaminase (ADA) deficiency in patients with severe combined immunodeficiency disease (SCID) who are not suitable candidates for – or who have failed – bone marrow transplantation.

 There is no evidence to support the safety and efficacy of Adagen as preparatory or support therapy for bone marrow transplantation.
 Since Adagen is administered by intramuscular injection, it should be used with caution in patients with thrombocytopenia and should not be used if thrombocytopenia is severe.

 - Any laboratory or clinical indication of a decrease in potency of Adagen should be reported immediately by telephone to Leadiant Biosciences, Inc. Tel.
 1-866-792-5172.